CLI Commands Comprehensive Reference

 What It Creates:

-• YAML config file in: sources/active/config_driven/configs/
+• YAML config file in: Config/sources/active/config_driven/configs/

 • Filename: <source-id>.yaml